NamitaMalik/Loading-modules-conditionally-in-Angular/README.md

 ```

 Now, let's move to our `AppModule`.
 With respect to this demo, I would want permissions for a user to be
-available when the app is initialized, therefore I do the following:
+available before the app is initialized, therefore I do the following:

 ```
  providers: [